-Joe Greet Investigation into the relationships between water regime and plant life-histories in riparian and wetland environments.
+Joe Greet The relationships between water regime and plant life-histories in riparian and wetland environments.

 Gurutzeta Guillera-Arroita Development and application of quantitative tools to answer questions in ecology and conservation with research on wildlife monitoring, modelling of special distributions and optimal study design.